Noise reduction caused by eavesdropping on six-state quantum key distribution over collective-noise channel: Discussions

+In this paper, we show that Alice and Bob cannot notice Eve's eavesdropping in some specific cases for the fault-tolerant six-state QKD protocol over the collective unitary noise channel.
+Thus, this protocol can be very dangerous for Alice and Bob.

-In Sec.~\ref{section-intercept-resend-attack}, when we look for Eve's optimum strategy of the intercept/resend attack, we do not perform parameter optimization.
-By contrast, in order to show that the Breidbart basis is optimum for the intercept/resend attack in the BB84 scheme, we have to carry out parameter optimization \cite{Bennett1992a}.
-From these facts, we notice that we can discover Eve's best strategy for the six-state protocol more easily than the BB84 scheme.
-This is because the six-state protocol has more constraints than the BB84 scheme, so that the optimization problem for the six-state protocol becomes simpler than the BB84 scenario.
+As explained in Secs.~\ref{section-intercept-resend-attack} and \ref{section-entangling-probe-attack}, we can discover Eve's best strategies for the six-state protocol more easily than the BB84 scheme.
+This is because the six-state protocol has more constraints than the BB84 scheme so that the optimization problems for the six-state protocol become simpler than those of the BB84 scheme.

-In the analyses of the collective attack, we become aware that the problem concerning the six-state protocol is more simplified than that about the BB84 scheme, too.
-According to Cirac and Gisin's results, in order to examine the security of the BB84 scheme against the collective attack, they imposed Eq.~(\ref{Eve-strategy-symmetric-1}) for the $z$ and $x$ bases and the following condition upon Eve's unitary operator $U$ \cite{Cirac1997}:

-Then, Eve's unitary operator is characterized by two real parameters.
-Contrastingly, in Sec.~\ref{section-collective-attack} of the current paper, only by assuming Eq.~(\ref{Eve-unitary-transformation-z}) with $F=F'$ and Eq.~(\ref{Eve-strategy-symmetric-1}), we can describe Eve's unitary operator $U$ with a single real parameter.

-When the authors of the present paper calculated the matrix elements of $U$, they expected that Eve's best strategy was characterized by two or more real parameters.
-Actually, the authors of the present paper predicted that the number of real parameters of $U$ for the six-state protocol was equal to or larger than that for the BB84 scheme.
-On the contrary, even if we assume Eq.~(\ref{Eve-strategy-symmetric-1}), Eve's optimum strategy is characterized only with a single real parameter.
-This fact implies that the number of bases utilized during quantum communication of the six-state protocol is larger than that of the BB84 scheme and many constraints restrict Eve's strategy.